 We often talk about unlimited potential and growth in our world, and yet rarely appreciate the necessity of our limits.
-Limitless is in fact a godly trait; we are in limited bodies with limited human understanding and conditioned minds, and this is why we exist as humans rather than be of pure energy floating around.
+We are in limited bodies with limited human understanding and conditioned minds, and this is why we exist as humans rather than be of pure energy floating around.
+In fact, we can’t understand the limitless unless we were embodied in the limited.
 Living in a consumerist society though, we continue to want more and more and more, leaving us feeling emptier than before.
 Limitless wants, limitless desires, limitless potential partners, limitless wealth, limitless growth, limitless energy, limitless natural resources and limitless expectations.This idea of limitlessness, whether in economy or personal life, implies no boundaries, no responsibility and no accountability, and entitles us to pursue all that we desire without limits.
 That’s a problem.
 Because we begin to take for granted all that we do have; we lose gratitude and appreciation, lead unfulfilled lives and ultimately ruin our world by abusing resources and other people.
 And we also ruin ourselves.

 Creativity and problem solving are not based on limitlessness – they are based on innovation within the boundaries of a frame.
 Having worked in social entrepreneurship for years, I saw first-hand that the most innovative and creative ventures originated in the most vulnerable regions of our world.
 When we have to deal with limitations, whether personal or economical, is when we are forced to really think creatively and outside of the box.

 Art is limited by the edges of canvas.
 Poets attempt to shape feelings and emotional landscapes, which by their very nature flow infinitely, into the very limiting boundaries of words.
 Expansion and creativity aren’t because of unlimited resources; they are the consequence of expanding our perception within the set limits we are conditioned to.

 We need to learn to enrich ourselves within the bounds of limitations.
 This is the true art of loving and living.